The Heisenberg category of a category: The Heisenberg commutation relations: level

 Let

 be, as in Section~\ref{subsec:idempotent-hcat-add}, the symmetriser idempotent in $\kk[\SymGrp n]$.
-Denote its image under any of the above maps again by $e_\triv$.
-The maps $e_\triv$ are (strict) idempotent endomorphisms of $\PP_a^n$, $\QQ_a^n$ and $\RR_a^n$ respectively, and hence split in $H^*(\hcat\basecat)$.
+Where we work with no other idempotents of $\kk[\SymGrp n]$ and no confusion is possible, we use the shorter notation $e$ for $e_\triv$.
+Denote its image under any of the above maps again by $e$.
+The maps $e$ are (strict) idempotent endomorphisms of $\PP_a^n$, $\QQ_a^n$ and $\RR_a^n$ respectively, and hence split in $H^*(\hcat\basecat)$.
 A standard construction gives natural representatives of the corresponding homotopy direct summands.